Karelia Brigade: Heraldry and traditions

 The brigade keeps the traditions of the Regiment of the Karelian Guard (Karjalan Kaartin Rykmentti), which was formed in 1918 from three other regiments.
 The brigade anniversary is on 6 May, commemorating the 1618 order by Gustavus Adolphus of Sweden to found the Regiment of Karelia (Karjalan Rykmentti).

 The flag of the brigade is the old flag of the Regiment of the Karelian Guard, designed by Carolus Lindberg.
 It consists of the Finnish coat of arms in the middle of an open laurel wreath.
 Each of the corners are decorated with the dueling arms from the coat of arms of the Province of Karelia with crowns.
 The flag is carried on a pole with the Cross of Liberty as a finial, and ribbons of the Cross of Liberty 4th Class.
 The ribbons are embroudered with names of locations where the original regiment saw combat during the Finnish Civil War.

 The brigade insignia consists of the dueling arms of the coat of arms of the Province of Karelia on a laurel wreath.
 As with the flag, the insignia belonged originally to the Regiment of the Karelian Guard, and was assigned to the brigade in 1967.

 Since 4 April 1978, the brigade cross has been the Torkkelinristi, designed by Pentti Vainikka.
 It is a cross of white and red, with a golden brigade insignia in the middle.
-The colors stem from those used by the officers of the Regiment of the Karelian Guard on their shoulder marks.
+The colors stem from those used by the officers of the Regiment of the Karelian Guard on their shoulder insignia.

 The brigade march is the old march of the 8th Viipuri Sharpshooter Battalion (8.
 Viipurin Tark'ampujapataljoona).
 It was composed by Eduard Dupuy and arranged by Uuno Kuparinen.